Security and compliance in Microsoft Teams

 Microsoft Teams relies heavily on Exchange Online, SharePoint, and Skype for Business Online for core productivity scenarios, like meetings, calendars, interop chats, and file sharing.
 Conditional access policies that are set for these cloud apps apply to Microsoft Teams when a user directly signs in to Microsoft Teams - on any client.

 Microsoft Teams is supported separately as a cloud app in Azure Active Directory conditional access policies.
 Conditional access policies that are set for the Microsoft Teams cloud app apply to Microsoft Teams when a user signs in.
 However, without the correct policies on other apps like Exchange Online and SharePoint, users may still be able to access those resources directly.
-For more information about setting up a conditional access policy in the azure portal, go to: Azure Active Directory Quickstart.
+For more information about setting up a conditional access policy in the Azure portal, see Azure Active Directory Quickstart.

 Microsoft Teams desktop clients for Windows and Mac support modern authentication.
 Modern authentication brings sign-in based on the Azure Active Directory Authentication Library (ADAL) to Microsoft Office client applications across platforms.

 Microsoft Teams desktop application supports AppLocker.
 For more information about AppLocker prerequisites, please see: Requirements to use AppLocker.

 Teams has a wide range of information to help you with compliance areas, including communication compliance for channels, chats, and attachments, retention policies, data loss prevention (DLP), eDiscovery and legal hold for channels, chats and files, audit log search, as well as mobile application management with Microsoft Intune.
 We've provided some information on all these topics below, and you can go to the Microsoft 365 compliance center to manage these settings.